thelvp/thelvp/README.md

 ### Hi!
 I'm Loes 🖖

-- 🚀 Making the switch from lawyer to web developer
+- 🚀 I'm making the switch from lawyer to web developer
 - ✨ Front-end is my thing
+- 💙 Was a legal counsel @ bol for years, and now I'm a starting dev at IT at the same company
 - 👩‍💼 Expert on GDPR/privacy, IT-law & cookie legislation
 - 🏃‍♀️ Run a lot of marathons & ultramarathons